 Crucial aspects of a strong courageous change story:

-- Have the resilience and energy to deal with setbacks and stressful environments
+• Show resilience, energy, and motivation to deal with setbacks and stressful environments.

-- Use challenging situations as a learning and step-up opportunity and to help others to navigate challenging times
+• Use challenging situations as a learning and step-up opportunity and to help others navigate challenging times

 Real-life courageous change example and analysis